flexera-public/policy_templates/cost/kubecost/sizing/README.md

-# Kubecost Request Rightsizing Recommendations
+# Kubecost Container Request Rightsizing Recommendations

 ## What It Does

-This policy template reports Kubecost recommendations for container resource requests generated from the user-specified parameters.
+This policy template reports Kubecost container request rightsizing recommendations generated from the Kubecost API with the user-specified parameters.
 Optionally, this report can be emailed.

 ## How It Works